 Doctor of Philosophy in Aerospace Engineering

 This program covers celestial, fluid and structural mechanics.
 Other coursework covers satellite applications, aerodynamics, mathematical analysis and systems theory.
 After exploring these areas, students conduct their own research and complete a dissertation.

 Doctor of Philosophy in Geological Sciences

-This program focuses on seismology, hydrogeology, climate, soil and mineral resources.
+This program focuses on seismology, hydrogeology, climate and mineral resources.
 Students must complete research outside their area of expertise to be admitted as doctoral candidates.
 The program includes conferences, technical sessions, field training and seminars.

 Texas A&M University

-Texas A&M University also offers more than 80 different programs for students seeking a doctoral degree.
+Texas A&M University also offers nearly 100 different programs for students seeking a doctoral degree.
 Besides the options detailed below, programs are available in fields like math, public health, political science, psychology and educational administration.
 Doctoral students conducting research may be eligible for reduced tuition rates, fellowships or grants.
 Students pursuing their PhD can also work part-time as teaching assistants.

 Doctor of Philosophy in Architecture

 Students in this doctoral program study urban design, conservation, energy efficiency and other subjects.
 Completion of the program requires a dissertation in a student's area of focus.
 Coursework develops the writing and communications skills of PhD candidates.

 Industrial engineering courses address inventory control, manufacturing processes, analysis and applied distribution theory.
 Doctoral students must complete an academically publishable dissertation for peer review.
 Other requirements for this degree include a formal presentation.